mbadolato/iTerm2-Color-Schemes/README.md

 The themes HaX0R_R3D, HaX0R_GR33N and HaX0R_BLUE were created by [Pratik](https://github.com/pratikmullick)

 The Ayu Mirage theme was adapted from the [VS Code theme](https://github.com/ayu-theme/vscode-ayu) of the same name.

+The Peppermint theme was created by [Noah Frederick](https://noahfrederick.com/log/lion-terminal-theme-peppermint) and adapted for iTerm by [dotzero](https://github.com/dotzero/iTerm-2-Peppermint).

 If there are other color schemes you'd like to see included, drop me a line!